 What is the 80/20 Principle?

-According to the 80/20 Principle, a minority of causes, inputs or effort lead to a majority of results, outputs or rewards.
+According to the 80/20 Principle, a minority of causes, inputs or efforts lead to a majority of results, outputs, or rewards.
 Often this imbalance shows that 80% of what you accomplish in your work results from 20% of the time you devote to it, hence the name “80/20 Principle”.

-This principle was discovered at the end of the 19th century by Vilfredo Pareto when he observed systematic and predictable imbalance in the distribution of wealth.
+The Pareto principle was discovered at the end of the 19th century by Vilfredo Pareto when he observed a systematic and predictable imbalance in the distribution of wealth.
 That is why it is also called Pareto’s Law.

 In 1949, with the Principle of Least Effort, George Zipf expanded the concept by demonstrating that resources tend to arrange themselves in such a way as to reduce work to a minimum.

 Then, in 1951, Juran established an additional rule, the rule of the “Vital Few”.

 Between the 1960s and 1990s, these concepts were adopted in Japan and they led to significant progress.